 Is an emergency happening now?

-The Emergency Planning Service is provided by West Berkshire Council in partnership with Bracknell Forest Council and the Royal Borough of Windsor and Maidenhead Council, ensuring a consistent approach to emergency planning and response across all three areas.
+The Joint Emergency Planning Unit is provided by West Berkshire Council in partnership with Bracknell Forest Council and the Royal Borough of Windsor and Maidenhead Council, ensuring a consistent approach to emergency planning and response across all three areas.

 The service co-ordinates the readiness and ability of each of these council's to respond to emergencies.
 It also works with communities, individuals and businesses to help them to prepare for an emergency, working with them during the response and recovery from emergencies.